Code-Institute-Submissions/ellenstafford/README.md

   - It allows users to see my likes and interests, which will help construct their overall opinion of me.
   - The carousel will transition through its images automatically, but arrow keys are also there to give users the control to navigate through the carousel themselves.
   - I hid the carousel when on mobile devices, as it may have easily cluttered the screen on smaller mobile devices (causing cognitive overload) and could have negatively impacted the user's experience.
+    - The carousel was not excluded from mobile devices during the inital design process, as seen in the wireframes, I decided to make this alteration while constructing the site.

 - Scroll to Top
   - Gives users an simple way of returning to the top of the page.